voffch/materials/docs/labs/dilatometry.md

 ### Thermal expansion

-ASTM E228[^2] defines fairly accurately[^7] the most important terms related to thermal expansion, which are quoted and commented on below.
+ASTM E 228[^2] defines fairly accurately[^7] the most important terms related to thermal expansion, which are quoted and commented on below.

 > *linear thermal expansion*, $\Delta L / L_0$, the change in length relative to the initial length of the specimen accompanying a change in temperature, between temperatures $T_0$ and $T_1$